Public Square ice rink

 Where: Various locations

-The Cleveland Museum of Art is also hosting a celebration in honor of MLK on Monday, January 16, 2023, from 12 p.m. until 4 p.m.
-This family-friendly event includes storytelling, art-making, and reflective writing prompts.
+The Cleveland Museum of Art is also hosting a celebration in honor of MLK on Monday, January 19, 2026, from 10 a.m. until 4 p.m.
+This family-friendly event includes art-making inspired by Dr. King’s writings (and remember that the CMA is always free to visit).

-Where: Huntington Convention Center of Cleveland, 300 Lakeside Ave E, Cleveland, OH 44113
+Where: Huntington Convention Center of Cleveland, 300 Lakeside Ave E, Cleveland

 Guards Fest is an annual event for fans of the Cleveland Guardians MLB baseball team.
 Although baseball doesn’t officially start until spring, this is a great winter activity for fans.